redeclipse/redeclipse.github.io/docs/Entities.md

 To modify properties after creation, select the entity you wish to change by clicking on it.
 After that, either

 -   press the Period key (.) to change properties (/entset) directly to the value you want them...
--   hold the corresponding Number Key to the parameter you wish to change while scrolling with the scroll Wheel.
+-   hold the corresponding Number Key to the parameter you wish to change while scrolling with the scroll wheel.

-To move an entity, left-click the face corresponding to the axis you wish to move it on and drag it to the new position.
+To move an entity, left-click the face corresponding to the axis you wish to move it along and drag it to the new position.

-You can change if entities snap to the grid while moving them with:
+You can change if entities snap to the grid while moving them using:

 `/entselsnap (0|1)`